evaporei/bdg/README.md

   - Make metadata be stored as `bdg` tables
   - Abstract common functionality/constants/etc in source files
 - Validation and Errors (there's a ton to do here 😅, I'll list a few below)
+  - user
-  - `user/set-current` should validate that the user in fact exists
+    - `set-current` should validate that the user in fact exists

 Less important ones: